makyo/writing/work/sawtooth/overclassification/overclassification.md

 Amber was grinning outright, though she stayed quiet to let Dani finish her telling.

-"And that crocodile, well, you know he was kinda of an asshole.
+"And that crocodile, well, you know he was kind of an asshole.
 All he was thinking about was what he'd get out of the deal.
 Sometimes that's good and all, like you want to get to the other side too, right?

 "Still, you've got goals other than just *Hey, just looking for a lay.*"